karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

-# Pixel VoLTE, VoWIFI & 5G Enabler
+# Pixel Regional Restrictions Disabler

 A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot & Wi-Fi repeater for Google Pixel, in countries not officially supported by Google.